felixschuette/STM32_LEDController/README.md

 </table>

 ### GPIO STATUS Communication
-To receive a status report of a specific GPIO the _GPIO STATUS REQUEST_ command can be used.
+To receive a status report of a specific GPIO the _GPIO STATUS REQUEST_ command can be used by the host.
 The MCU responds to a _GPIO STATUS REQUEST_ by means of a _GPIO STATUS REPORT_.
 The report contains the number of detected low's and also indicates whether the GPIO is currently low.
 Below, the structure of the request and response frame is shown:

 #### GPIO STATUS REQUEST Frame: